sfu-discourse-lab/TACT/doc/methods.md

 The relevant words with the correct proportions were generated with code in the notebook __Input for wordclouds__.

 The topics discussed in a corpus were visualized by plotting the number of articles or comments per topic within the corpus for the 15 topics.
+A text was counted towards a topic if the topic model predicted a probability of more than 10% for the topic in that text.

+The relationship between topics and constructiveness was visualized by dividing comments up by the 15 topics.
+Then the average constructiveness was calculated by topic and plotted in a bar graph.
-An text was counted towards a topic if the topic model predicted a probability of more than 10% for the topic in that text.
+As before, a text was counted towards a topic if the topic model predicted a probability of more than 10% for the topic in that text.
+The relationship between topics and toxicity was visualized in the same way.

 ## Scripts - What and Where